Security-Onion-Solutions/securityonion-docs/bpf.rst

 Adding Comments
 ~~~~~~~~~~~~~~~

-Comments can be added to the filters via the SOC UI.
+As of version 2.4.30, comments can be added to the filters via the SOC UI.

 For example: